wanguolin/alpha-isnow-pitch/slides.md

 - **Dashboard**: A personalized command center unifying strategy signals, alerts, and performance tracking in one intuitive interface.

-These pillars support a global platform with initial focus on Chinese markets, leveraging regional channels while building international infrastructure.
+These pillars support a global platform with initial focus on local markets and social media channels, leveraging regional channels while building international infrastructure.

 <!--
 Introduce the three solution pillars (Trading Strategy, Marketing Insights, Dashboard).